codingMustache/codingMustache/README.md

 ## Joke of the Day

-I ate a clock yesterday.
-It was so time consuming.
+Yesterday a clown held a door open for me.
+I thought it was a nice jester.

 ## Home Server Up-Time